neinkeinkaffee/anki-addon/README.md

 pytest test.py
 ```

-To enable addon in Anki, check the add-ons directory of your Anki installation (Tools > Add-ons > View Files).
-Add a symbolic link that links the myaddon module directory with a directory in the add-ons directory.
+To enable addon in Anki, add a symbolic link to the add-on folder in the Anki add-ons directory.
 ```
 REPO_DIR=~/repos/anki-addon
 ANKI_ADDONS_DIR=~/Library/Application\ Support/Anki2/addons21
 ln -s ${REPO_DIR}/myaddon ${ANKI_ADDONS_DIR}/myaddon
 ```
+You can check what the the add-ons directory of your Anki installation is under `Tools > Add-ons > View Files`.